khakhalin/notes/keywords/linear_regression.md

 Note that a "classic" one-variable linear regression, as we know it from math, is actually a 2D linear regression, as we are looking not in the space of y = kx, but in the space of y = kx + b.
 So we have to either replace a n-long vector x with a n×2 dimensional matrix X = $[1 1 \cdots 1 ; x]'$ , or perform something like "tiny elimination" by finding b explicitly, as mean(y), then unbiasing both x and y (removing means from them), and doing 1D projection on these unbiased vectors.

-# Questions to test understanding

-How come PCA (on a noisy cloud) looks better than LR?
-Wouldn't the PCA-line be a better predictor Y~X at least for X≫mean?
+# Conceptual questions

 How come Y~X and X~Y have different slopes?
 Presumably, if we have incomplete data, sometimes with a missing X and sometimes with a missing Y, and want to impute, we would use 2 different slopes for imputing X and Y. Is it true?
 And if yes, then how is it possible?
 (I mean, it's counter-intuitive, isn't it?)

-> It feels like this one can be naively modeled.
-Get a cloud of points, damage some values, use different strategies to recover, calculate the total loss?
+How come [[pca]] (on a noisy cloud) looks better than LR?
+Wouldn't the PCA-line be a better predictor Y~X at least for X≫mean?
+Consider this logic: the PCA line is the longer axis of the Gaussian ellipsoid that best describes the distribution.
+Knowing x for sure is like taking a slice of this ellipsoid, which will also be a Gaussian.
+But the center of this Gaussian will be on the on the PCA axis, not on the regression axis?
+Sure, the model is different here (x=z+ε, y=z+ε), but isn't this approach more logical, if we have a cloud of points, and then for some more points one coordinate is known, but the other one is missing?
+Why does everyone use linear regression then?

+> My only assumption here is that PCA is really a better approach in this case, and people are just lazy.
+Regression is good if you control the experiment, _set_ the x, and then observe the Y. If x is not observed noisily, but is set manually, then y=x+ε is warranted.
+But if we just observe a cloud of points, it would be logical to assume  that both x and y are observed with an error, and so a PCA regression would work better.
+No?

-A common explanation for the above situation is that X is known perfecly, while Y is unknown, and that's why we only do (Δy)².
-But what if X is also not known perfectly, just with a lower error?
+Now, back to the linear regression situation.
+A common explanation for why we have the "(y~x) ≠ (x~y)" situation is that in "y~x" scenario, X is known perfectly, and $Y = X + ε$.
+That's why we only do (Δy)².
+But what if X is also observed with an error, just with a lower error?
 Like, both are imperfect, but X has a better accuracy.
 Would it mean that we'd have to use something roughly in-between a LR and a PCA?

-> Would it actually mean reaching from a point to a line with an ellipsoid, creating a slanted line?
-Not orthogonal, but not vertical as well?
-Intuitively that's how an "in-between" would look like, but is it mathematically sound?
+> It appears so, as it would mean reaching from a point to the "fit line" with an ellipsoid (as opposed to a circle for PCA, or straight line for linear regression), creating a slanted line.
+Not an orthogonal drop (PCA), but not a vertical line (regression) as well.
+Intuitively that's how an "in-between" would look like, but how to formalize it mathematically?

 Bayesian approach?
 If we have a cloud and an erroneously observed point of both X and Y, what would be our best guess about its "true" position?